 Ginseng is traditionally known for its positive influence on the appearance and rejuvenation of the skin.

 This is due to its effect on inflammation .
 It is known that many skin creams contain acetylsalicylic acid to limit inflamed sites and improve the appearance of the skin.
 Ginseng does the same from the inside of another activation cascade of inflammation.
 In addition, Ginsenoside Rb 1 activates the synthesis of collagen I in human skin cells (fibroblasts).
 This effect of ginsenoid Rb 1 was dose-dependent and time-dependent ( Kwok2012gri ).
 This effect appears to be by activation of the PPARα receptor .

 Squirrel slows aging of the skin

-Another adaptogen and herb TČM, Chinese herringbone ( Lycium chinense ) is also popular with us for its ability to slow tissue aging ( Cheng2015eup , Deng2003iea ).
-In vitro experiments have shown the effect of specific polysaccharides of the cubs against oxidative stress and aging of the cells at concentrations of about 3 g / l ( Xia2014iel ), an amount approximately corresponding to the consumption of small food from the fetus fruit.
+Another adaptogen and herb TČM, the Chinese herringbone ( Lycium chinense ) is also popular with our ability to slow tissue aging ( Cheng2015eup , Deng2003iea ).
+In vitro experiments have seen the effect of specific polysaccharides of the sclerosis against oxidative stress and aging of the cells at concentrations of about 3 g / l ( Xia2014iel ), an amount approximately corresponding to the consumption of small food from the fetus fruit.
 Squirrel has the ability to improve the skin's internal condition in aging mice and to increase the internal antioxidant potential of the skin ( Yi2013slb ).